Summary

 - It would not give protection from STIs.

-- It would take about three to six months to work and about the same length of time to wear off.
+- It would take about 3 to 6 months to work and about the same length of time to wear off.

 - The method would not completely stop sperm from being produced in one in 25 men who use it.